jacobpatterson1549/selene-bananas/README.md

 Uses WebAssembly to manage browser logic.

 A small database can be used to store user account names, encrypted passwords, and points.
 Users get ten points for each game won and one point when they are beaten by someone else.
-Users must use either a Postgres on Mongo database.
+Users must use either a Postgres, Mongo, or Firestore database.

 ## Screenshot
 ![selene-bananas screenshot](screenshot.png)